 False echoes are known as anomalous propagation (AP).
 It is an echo that is not precipitation.
 Radar return from AP is unpredictable, often contaminates precipitation measurements and can cause the generation of erroneous rainfall estimates used in hydrology products.

-There are two main types of AP and false echo seen on the RIDGE radar; Ground Clutter and Superrefraction.
-Ground Clutter is the most common false echo and is usually seen in every radar image.
+There are two main types of anomalous propagation on radars; Ground Clutter and Superrefraction.
+Ground Clutter is the most common and is usually seen in every radar image.
 When atmospheric conditions are such where there are low-level inversions (air temperature increasing with height instead of the typical decreasing with height) ground clutter can be very pronounced.

-Ground clutter is the easiest false echo to recognize since it does not move in any organized fashion, it has no kind of structure to it that is similar to real precipitation, and it is usually close to the radar.
+Ground clutter is the easiest false echo to recognize since it does not move, it has no kind of structure to it that is similar to real precipitation, and it is usually close to the radar.
 The ground clutter in clear air mode is often more prevalent than precipitation mode.
 This is because the radar is in its most sensitive operation thereby "seeing" smaller objects such as dirt, dust and bugs.